 Here are some of the recent achievements of ISR researchers:

-- James House, ISR Survey Research Center and ISR Population Studies Center, has been selected the University of Michigan Henry Russel Lecturer for 2013.
-The Henry Russel Lectureship is awarded each year to a U-M professor for exceptional achievements in research, scholarship or creative endeavors, and an outstanding record of teaching, mentoring and service.
-Read more about House and his March 2013 Russel Lecture.
+- James House, ISR Survey Research Center and ISR Population Studies Center, has been selected as the Henry Russel Lecturer for 2013.
+The Henry Russel Lectureship is awarded each year to a U-M professor in recognition of exceptional achievements in research, scholarship or creative endeavors, and an outstanding record of teaching, mentoring and service.

 - Toni Antonucci, ISR Survey Research Center, won the 2011 Robert L. Kahn Masterpiece Living Lifetime Achievement in Promoting Successful Aging Award.
 The award recognizes contributions to the propagation and application of principles of successful aging.

 - Mick Couper, ISR Population Studies Center and ISR Survey Research Center, Reynolds Farley, ISR Population Studies Center, Maria Krysan, and Tyrone Forman have received the 2012 Oliver Cromwell Cox Award from ASA’s Racial and Ethnic Minorities Section.
 The award, which recognizes the best research article in the sociological study of race and ethnicity during the prior three years, is for their 2009 AJS article “Does Race Matter in Neighborhood Preferences?“

 - Jacque Eccles, ISR Research Center for Group Dynamics, received the 2012 APA Division 7 “Urie Bronfenbrenner Award for Lifetime Contribution to Developmental Psychology in the Service of Science and Society.”
 Eccles also received the Shavelson Award for Life Time Contributions to the Study of the Self from the International Self Research Society based at the University of Sydney, Australia.